The robustness condition for general disordered discrete time crystals, and subspace-thermal DTCs from phase transitions between different n-tuple DTCs: Sketch of proving the robust gap of DTCs

-In this section, we discuss a class of DTC systems with solvable points, where the Floquet operator $U_F$ exactly transforms one state $\ket{\chi_{m}}$ to another globally different orthogonal state $\ket{\chi_{m+1}}$, in a cyclic way.
-In addition, we also require the system to exhibit a ``local spectral gap'': states that differ locally have non-vanishing quasi-energy gaps, which are usually induced by random interactions.
-We remark that these conditions are satisfied by most existing MBL-DTC models~\cite{else2016floquet,yao2017discrete,surace2019floquet,gargiulo2024swapping}.
+In this section, we discuss a class of DTC systems with solvable points, where the Floquet operator $U_F$ exactly (up to a global phase) transforms one state $\ket{\chi_{m}}$ to another globally different orthogonal state $\ket{\chi_{m+1}}$, in a cyclic way.
+A paradigmatic example is the period-2 MBL-DTC (also known as the kicked-Ising model)~\cite{else2016floquet,yao2017discrete}, where $U_F= \big(\prod X_i)e^{-i H_{\rm MBL}T }$ and $H_{\rm MBL}$ is a static MBL Hamiltonian.
+In the solvable point, the globally different orthogonal states connected by $U_F$ are $\ket{z}$ and $\ket{\bar{z}}$, where $\bar{z}$ is obtained by flipping all sites in the $Z$-basis state $\ket{z}$, and there are an exponential number of such pairs.

-For an $n$-DTC, the state returns to itself after $n$ periods of driving.
+For an $n$-DTC, the evolving state returns to itself after $n$ periods of driving.
 One can verify that if $U_F$ acts in this way for the whole Hilbert space, all $\{\ket{\chi_{m}}\}$ form an orthogonal basis, and thus, we can divide the Hilbert space into dynamically disjoint subspaces.
 Within the $\alpha$-th subspace sector that has period $n$, the action of $U_F$ is

 where $1\le m \le n$ for $n$-DTC, and $\ket{\chi_{\alpha,n+1}}\equiv \ket{\chi_{\alpha,1}}$.
 In such a case, the quasi-energies $\varepsilon_{\alpha,j}$ and eigenstates $\ket{\Phi_{\alpha,j}}$ can be exactly solved as follows,